seodn/ai-prompts/unified_ai_blog_workflow.md

-# Unified AI Blog Workflow v2.2.1 (Optimized for AI Citations & Modern Tone)
+# Unified AI Blog Workflow v3.0 (Optimized for Crawled Not Indexed Intelligence)

-This is a fully operationalized, end-to-end system for creating and optimizing high-converting, E-E-A-T focused content.
-This version is strictly configured to avoid common AI-generated patterns and ensure maximum compatibility with LLM extraction and citation.
+This is a fully operationalized, end-to-end system for creating high-converting, E-E-A-T focused content.
+This version strictly adheres to the **Crawled But Not Indexed Intelligence Workflow**, prioritizing Semantic SEO, Answer Engine Optimization (AEO), and high Entity Coverage to guarantee Google indexing.

 ---